enso-org/hiring/positions/senior-libs-developer.md

 ## Who are we looking for?
 Enso would be a great place for you if:
-- You're an expert in TypeScript and React.js.
+- You're an expert Java developer willing to pick up a new language (Enso).
 - You’re any race, color, religion, gender, national origin, political affiliation, sexual orientation, marital status, disability, age.
 - You like to laugh.
 - You want to work hard, have fun doing it, and own projects from end-to-end.